 This may be a sensitive topic for some but one that should be addressed.
 There are more runners than ever before, yet the aggregate times in races have been steadily declining.
-This is partly because we as Americans are getting bigger and bigger.
+This is partly because we as Americans are getting bigger.
+American are eating more processed foods and in greater quaintly then even before.
 For those that are looking to improve their time, it is important to examine how weight plays a part.

-I am not in favor of going on a major diet at the same time your are in full training.
+It is still best not to go on a major diet at the same time your are in full training.
 However, if you are truly eating properly with healthy foods then you will naturally drop unnecessary weight and settle on the weight that is right for you.

 The diet industry is a large industry in the US.
-An industry that is growing every year.
+An industry which grows every year.
 Ironically the average American weight has been steadily climbing in the same time frame.
-This is simply because of the fact that people consume to many calories.
-For example if one burns 2000 calories a day, yet consume 2500-3000 calories a day you will gain weight.
+This is simply because of the fact that people consume too many calories.
+For example, if one burns 2000 calories a day, yet consume 2500-3000 calories a day you will gain weight.

 Try to avoid processed foods.
 Minimize or eliminate snacks before meals.
-Make sure your alcohol intake is light.
+Make sure your alcohol intake is sparse.

-During training runs avoid loading up on the energy drinks and energy bars.
-Drinking in moderation encouraged, but keep in mind the point of the workout is to deplete your energy.
+During training, runs avoid loading up on the energy drinks and energy bars.
+Drinking in moderation is OK, but keep in mind the point of the workout is to deplete your energy.
 With the exception of those prone to low-blood sugar, stay away from all energy supplements during a workout.
 Your body has more than enough reserves to get through the workout.